DIY vs. Professional: When to Call an Electrician for Electrical Repairs

 Do I Need a Permit for Electrical Work?

-Most major electrical projects require permits to ensure the work complies with local building codes and safety standards.
-At Starnes Electric LLC, we handle the permitting process for you, ensuring all work is inspected and approved by the relevant authorities.
-This not only guarantees safety but also protects the value of your property.
+Most major electrical projects require permits to ensure compliance with local codes and safety standards.
+Starnes Electric LLC handles the permitting process for you, ensuring everything is properly inspected and approved.

 How Can I Tell If My Electrical System Is Outdated?